AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Deprecation notice**
 >
-> `$object-subrequest` modifier is deprecated and no longer supported.
+> `$object-subrequest` modifier is deprecated and is no longer supported.
 Rules with it are considered as invalid.
 > The rule corresponds to requests by browser plugins (it is usually Flash).

 #### Exception modifiers {#exception-modifiers}